Well.ca's Statement on the Prevention

 At Well.ca, our people are essential to deliver on our purpose and value promise to our customers.
 The overall risk that our operations may cause or contribute to modern slavery is minimal, given that our workforce is comprised of skilled and experienced Canadian workers.
 Our commitment to provide a safe, fair, and respectful working environment and our wide range of human resources policies and procedures support the protection of human rights.

 We have an all-encompassing document set of policies, including policies regarding diversity, discrimination, harassment, and health and safety.
 These policies are contained within our online employee portal.
 Our employees are required to acknowledge these policies at the time they are onboarded as well as when there are any changes made to a particular policy.
 Well.ca employees are encouraged to report any violations of our policies directly to our Human Resources Team.
-Well.ca has not identified any risks of forced or child labour in our activities or operations.

 Our Supply Chain

 Well.ca carries many Natural Health Products and food products which are regulated in Canada under the Food and Drugs Act and Natural Health Products Regulation.
-Health Canada, the Natural and Non- Prescription Health Products Directorate (NNHPD) and the Canadian Food Inspection Agency (CFIA) play an active role in ensuring product efficacy, safety, and quality.
+Health Canada, the Natural and Non-Prescription Health Products Directorate (NNHPD) and the Canadian Food Inspection Agency (CFIA) play an active role in ensuring product efficacy, safety, and quality.

 Steps to prevent and reduce risks of forced labour and child labour

-This being our inaugural report on modern slavery and forced labour as an independent entity, we envision evolving our practices as they relate to modern slavery and human rights.
+Well.ca continues to evolve our practices as they relate to modern slavery and human rights.
 We will continue to monitor our supply chain in relation to forced labour and human trafficking through regular reviews of our own suppliers and vendors.

 Well.ca takes social responsibility seriously and is strongly committed to respecting applicable international human rights and fair labour practices and explicitly condemns all kinds of modern slavery, including forced or child labour, and human trafficking.